riverbed/reschema/docs/index.rst

 License
 -------

-This Riverbed SteelScript for Python documentation is provided "AS IS" and without any warranty or indemnification.
+This reschema documentation is provided "AS IS" and without any warranty or indemnification.
 Any sample code or scripts included in the documentation are licensed under the terms and conditions of the MIT License.
 See the :doc:`license` page for more